jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_ssr.md

 ### Database Objects and Privileges

 Browse information on the Spotlight Statistics Repository User Privileges and Roles and Spotlight Statistics Repository Objects Created.
-[Database Objects and Privileges][enterprise_backend_dobjectsandprivileges]
+[Database Objects and Privileges][enterprise_backend_dbobjectsprivileges]

 ### Upgrade